BrightspaceUI/core/components/button/README.md

 ## Icon Button [d2l-button-icon]

-The `d2l-button-icon` element can be used just like the native `button`, for instances where only an icon is displayed.
+Use icon buttons for compact, supplementary actions where space is limited and the action is visually represented by a familiar icon.

 ### Best Practices

 <!-- docs: start best practices -->
 <!-- docs: start dos -->
-* Use icon buttons for compact, supplementary actions where space is limited and the action is visually represented by a familiar icon
 * Ensure the icon is clear, simple, and universally recognized for its intended action — avoid complex or ambiguous icons
 <!-- docs: end dos -->